alexpetros/SRS-api/README.md

 `yarn prod` outputs a local build to a top-level `dist` directory, then runs the server in node.

-`yarn test` doesn't do anything yet, which is embarrassing.
+`yarn test` runs the jest testing suite.

 A future `yarn deploy` should push to heroku.